letsrockit/public/twvudgegq2fwaxrhba-java-developer.md

 We will offer the successful applicant a stimulating and collegial environment in a small dynamic firm, with the ability to "make a difference" to the long-term success of the company.
 We offer excellent benefits, compensation commensurate with experience and potential for significant upside based on the individual's contribution to the success of the business.

 ### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted in this job description.
+You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is less than ideal.
+We understand that this is a suboptimal user experience.
 We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application ](http://localhost:3000/users/auth/github?job_id=twvudgegq2fwaxrhba-java-developer) to be redirected to the private repo.
+Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=twvudgegq2fwaxrhba-java-developer) to be redirected to the private repo.